mururu/elixir-build/README.md

 You can also use elixir-build without exenv in environments where you need precise control over Elixir version installation.

-elixir-build is Elixir verion of ruby-build.
+elixir-build is the Elixir version of ruby-build.
 Thanks to @sstephenson!

 ### Prerequisite